FAQs

 Will the process for collecting data be applied on time by the various parties?

 Nonetheless, the Poseidon Principles do take into account that in some circumstances, collecting the necessary data may not be possible.
 In this instance, Signatories will be required to disclose the percentage of the eligible loan book for which there is non-disclosure.
-This information will be available to other Signatories but will not be publicly disclosed.
+This information has been publicly disclosed since 2022.

 An external audit is not a requirement of the Poseidon Principles.
 However, in practice, some banks will choose to have an independent assessment in line with their other reporting activities.